lambdatoast/lambdatoast.github.com/_posts/2013-11-21-html-generation-correctness.markdown

 ## What's next?

-I think a properly described API for dealing with HTML attributes is in order.
+I think a proper API for dealing with HTML attributes is in order.
 Right now an element's attributes are just a `List[(String,String)]`
-(the tuple being Name and Value).
+(the tuple acting as a "name" and "value" pair).
 I will probably make a better type to enforce some basic rules.
 A `NonEmptyString` type for the "name" part of the tuple is the most obviously needed thing I'd like to enforce at compile-time.

 Meanwhile, I'll keep studying the spec, and refactoring the current codebase, which is lacking some organization and consistency modularization-wise.

 ## Now reading

-* The [HTML spec][html-spec], unfortunately.
+* The [HTML specification][html-spec], of course.
 * Philip Wadler's awesome "Theorems for free!" [paper][theorems-free].

 ## Now playing

-Two great tunes by two totally different bands:

 * Creedence Clearwater Revival - [Chameleon][ccr-chameleon]
 * Melt-Banana - [Candy Gun][candy-gun]